Singular Bayesian Neural Networks: Experimental Details

 \textbf{Calibration Quality:} \begin{itemize} \item \textbf{NLL} (Negative Log-Likelihood): Measures quality of predicted probabilities.
 Lower is better.
 Computed as binary cross-entropy between true labels and predicted probabilities.

 \item \textbf{ECE} (Expected Calibration Error): Measures alignment between predicted confidences and actual accuracy.
-We bin predictions by confidence and measure the gap between average confidence and accuracy in each bin.
-We test 6 binning configurations (equal-width vs. equal-mass binning with 10, 15, or 20 bins) and report the best (lowest) ECE for each model. \end{itemize}
+We bin predictions by confidence and measure the gap between average confidence and accuracy in each bin. \end{itemize}

 \textbf{Out-of-Distribution Detection:} \begin{itemize} \item \textbf{AUROC-OOD}: AUROC for separating in-distribution from OOD samples using mutual information (MI) as the uncertainty score.
-MI measures epistemic (model) uncertainty and is computed from 512 forward passes with different weight samples.
+MI measures epistemic (model) uncertainty and is computed from $N$ forward passes with different weight samples ($N$ is the number of Monte Carlo samples, specific to each experiment).

 \item \textbf{AUPR-OOD}: AUPR for OOD detection using MI.

 \item \textbf{MI Ratio}: Mean MI on OOD data divided by mean MI on in-distribution data.
 Higher values indicate better OOD uncertainty. \end{itemize}